BigBrainAFK/simple-text-tree/README.md

 # text-tree

 ### Description
 Generates easy to follow text trees for use in terminals and other text based outputs.
+This project was inspired by [dlic/text-treeview](https://github.com/dlid/text-treeview/tree/master) but I needed a functional TS compatible module.

 ### Example output
 ```
 ├─ Girls